Updated: October 3, 2016, 1:27 pm

 Youth, 17 or younger, can sign up for the Waterfowl Slam for $10, adults over 17 can sign up for $20.

 Money raised from the Waterfowl Slam will be used for projects on the Division's Waterfowl Management Areas.
-Here are a few of the projects that will be completed using Waterfowl Slam money:
+This year, we will complete the J-Dike at Farmington Bay and will create a new unit at Ogden Bay.
+Both of these projects would not have been possible without Waterfowl Slam money.
+These additional projects will also be completed using Waterfowl Slam money:

 More projects will be added in the future.